 How long these compounds stay in a person’s system varies widely.
 According to another

-Different strains of marijuana may contain varying amounts of cannabinoids, which can affect how long they remain in a person’s body.
+Different strains of cannabis may contain varying amounts of cannabinoids, which can affect how long they remain in a person’s body.

-How often a person uses marijuana can also affect how long it stays in their body.
-When a person uses marijuana for an extended period, traces of cannabinoids will remain in their body for a longer time.
+How often a person uses cannabis can also affect how long it stays in their body.
+When a person uses cannabis for an extended period, traces of cannabinoids will remain in their body for a longer time.

-This means they may still test positive for marijuana many months after stopping.
+This means they may still test positive for cannabis many months after stopping.
 In some instances, people have tested positive for THC 3 months after discontinuing use.

-Some other factors that affect the length of time marijuana traces will remain in a person’s body include:
+Some other factors that affect the length of time cannabis traces will remain in a person’s body include:

 - how often they exercise